 - Psychologists study how people behave.
 They assess and treat people using different therapies.

 They both can work in the public community health services or privately in their own business.

 Medicare may help pay for your care with one of these professionals, whether a psychologist, social worker or occupational therapist.
 Please talk to your GP for more information.
-You will require a referral for a Psychiatrist or Psychologist, as well as a Mental Health Care Plan for the other professional services
+You will require a referral for a Psychiatrist, and a Mental Health Care Plan for the other professional services

 Where do I go for help?